rechtlogisch/csotto/README.md

 ```

 > [!NOTE]
-> The code and scripts have been tested so far only on Linux and macOS.
+> The code and scripts have been tested on Linux, macOS and Windows.

 > [!TIP]
 > A list of object UUIDs is available with test certificates.
 You can get a list of them using `PostfachAnfrage` with the test certificate.
 The examples above are for `test-softorg-pse.pfx` and might be removed from the test instance after the time specified in the metadata.